Drone Operations in Construction: Navigating Federal Aviation Administration Requirements and Liability Exposure

 EPA Still Says Get the Lead Out

 Through back channels only at the time of this writing, EPA announced the results of its “Section 610” review of the lead safe rules (RRP).
 One of the interesting findings is that since the RRP rules were first issued, the science behind lead contamination has changed.
 In the announcement of the EPA Office of Pollution Prevention and Toxics dated April 2018, the EPA recognizes that lead is even more toxic than previously understood.
 On first reading of the 67-page announcement, it appears that this fact is significant in EPA’s reasoning behind keeping the rule intact and not re-instituting the old opt-out waiver.
 The conclusion is that danger still exists, that the overall economic costs of lead poisoning outweigh the costs of compliance, and finally that the issue of high false positive lead test kits is not sufficient to weaken the lead protection.
-[Copy of EPA Section 610 Review here or see …
+[Copy of EPA Section 610 Review here or see pdf at end of article] The review considered fifteen public comments related to the 610 Review, as well as providing a discretionary response to another twenty comments received during prior comment periods on the accuracy of test kits.
+The comments and EPA’s responses were in the following categories: lead test …

 Read more